Melnyk-Y/home-work/lesson9/my-new-cypress-project/cypress/e2e/3-our-own-cases/Readme.md

-SAUCEDEMO PROJECT
+# Saucedemo project

-ENVIRONMENT SETUP
+## ENVIRONMENT SETUP

-1.Installing Node.js and npm
+1. Installing Node.js and npm

 If you don't have Cypress installed, first, make sure Node.js and npm are installed.